temp66/run-hide-in-tray/README.md

           app.js
      ```

-  2. Clone the repository.
+  2. Clone that repository and setup as instructed.
+(You may have to install a root certificate.)

-     Setup as instructed.
-You may have to install a root certificate.
+     The following steps take [直接使用 Repo 最新版本](https://github.com/UnblockNeteaseMusic/server/tree/47d6b1d918f8dbf6160b8fa07cd17a9480285005?tab=readme-ov-file#%E7%9B%B4%E6%8E%A5%E4%BD%BF%E7%94%A8-repo-%E6%9C%80%E6%96%B0%E7%89%88%E6%9C%AC) as an example.

-  3. Convert the organization avatar to ICO format.
+  3. Convert the repository owner's avatar to ICO format.
 (Many online converters are available.)

   4. Create `run.ps1`.